Part of the Check Into Cash chain · locations

 Check Into Cash Review

 Check Into Cash operates a standalone storefront at 525 N 22nd St C in Louisville, KY, serving the local community with quick financial solutions.
 This Louisville location opens weekdays at 9 AM (8 AM on Fridays), stays open until 7 PM Monday through Friday, and maintains Saturday hours from 9 AM to 4 PM for added convenience.
-The location is closed Sundays, making it accessible during most of the work week for Louisville residents who need fast cash solutions.
+The location is closed Sundays, making it accessible during most of the work week for Louisville residents who need short-term cash-access services.

 Services & Features